Checking Damaged Trees After a Storm

 Co-dominant stems.

-Storms can exert immense pressure on a tree, causing these structural weaknesses that may not be immediately visible.
+Storms can exert immense pressure on a tree, causing these kinds of structural weaknesses that may not be immediately visible.
 Examining the trunk for any vertical splits or cracks along the “seams” of these unions can help identify internal damage that may compromise the tree’s stability going forward.

 Cavities and decay.

-If you find cavities or decay where branches meet, at the base of the trunk or root flare, there is a definite cause for concern.
-Fruiting bodies of fungi and cankers growing from the bark of trees or on exposed roots can indicate basal decay or die back within the crown.
-As the decay progresses, the wood is weakened further and failure is more likely.
-Do not attempt to clean out or seal a cavity or decay pocket, you may be doing more harm than good.
+Cankers (dead sections of bark) and fruiting bodies of fungi growing from the bark of trees or on exposed roots can indicate basal decay or dieback within the crown.
+As the decay progresses, the wood is weakened further, and failure is more likely.
+Do not attempt to clean out or seal a cavity or decay pocket; you may be doing more harm than good.
+Spotting these issues means it’s time to call professionals like ourselves.

-Assessing the severity
+Assessing the severity of tree damage

 Keeping safe